Rosie Boycott, Baroness Boycott

 Rosel Marie "Rosie" Boycott, Baroness Boycott (born 13 May 1951) is a British journalist and feminist.
+She was a co-founder of the feminist magazine Spare Rib and publisher Virago Press.
+She edited men's magazine Esquire and newspapers The Independent and Daily Express.
+She is also known for her books, appearances on Newsnight Review and participation in Celebrity MasterChef.

 Early life

-The daughter of Major Charles Boycott and Betty Le Sueur Boycott, Rosel Marie "Rosie" Boycott was born in Saint Helier, Jersey.
-She was privately educated at the independent Cheltenham Ladies' College and read mathematics at the University of Kent.
+The daughter of Major Charles Boycott and Betty Le Sueur Boycott, Rosel Marie "Rosie" Boycott was born on 13 May 1951 in Saint Helier, Jersey.
+She was privately educated at the independent Cheltenham Ladies' College and read mathematics at the University of Kent, but dropped out of the course to work in the underground press scene.

 Journalism career

-Boycott worked for a year or so with Frendz radical magazine and in 1972, she co-founded the feminist magazine Spare Rib with Marsha Rowe.
+Boycott worked for a year or so with Frendz radical magazine and in 1972, she co-founded the feminist monthly magazine Spare Rib with Marsha Rowe.
+The 20,000 print run of the first two issues sold out, helped by the publicity received from the refusal of W. H. Smith to stock it.
+Boycott and Rowe, however, had significant differences and the formation of a collective to run the magazine, at Rowe's suggestion, led to Boycott being marginalised, and she resigned not much more than a year later after the launch.
 Later, both women became directors of Virago Press, a publisher committed to women's writing, with Carmen Callil, who had founded the company in 1973.

-From 1992 to 1996, Boycott was editor of the UK edition of the men's magazine Esquire.
-From 1996 to 1998, she headed The Independent and its sister publication the Independent on Sunday.
+From 1992 to 1996, Boycott was editor of the UK edition of the men's magazine Esquire, where she almost doubled its circulation.
+From 1996 to 1998, she headed The Independent and its sister publication the Independent on Sunday, becoming the first woman in history to edit a broadsheet newspaper.

-Later, she edited the Daily Express (May 1998–January 2001), leaving soon after the newspaper was bought by Richard Desmond, who replaced her with Chris Williams.
+Boycott edited the Daily Express from May 1998 to January 2001, leaving soon after the newspaper was bought by Richard Desmond, who replaced her with OK! magazine publisher Chris Williams.

+In 2013, Boycott joined Charlotte Raven's campaign to relaunch Spare Rib as an online magazine, as it had ceased publication in 1993.

 Boycott is currently the travel editor for The Oldie magazine and hosts The Oldie Travel Awards each year.